-9. Color Making
+9. Colour Making

 Making of the Dough

 The raw materials like quartz powder, Multani Mitti, scrap glass, Katria Gond, and Saaji are used to make the dough for Blue Pottery.
-Firstly, Multani Mitti, scrap glass, Katria Gond, and Saaji are broken and grinded into fine powder.
+Firstly, Multani Mitti, scrap glass, Katria Gond, and Saaji are broken and ground into a fine powder.
 The mixture is kneaded properly to prepare non-sticky dough which is kept for at least 7-8 hours before using it.